This easy, two-bowl, homemade Banana Bread recipe will be a staple in your kitchen! It is the perfect snack for any time of day.

 - If you’re a banana bread lover, be sure to check out my Triple Chocolate Banana Bread (a fave), and my Chocolate Peanut Butter Banana Bread.

-- Add in flour mixture and mix just until incorporated.
+- Add dry ingredients to wet ingredients and mix just until incorporated.

-- Cool in pan on wire rack for 10mins.
-Loosen the sides of the loaf from the pan, remove, and place onto cooling rack to cool completely.
+- Cool in pan on a wire rack for 10mins then turn out onto a cooling rack to cool completely.